Free WGU Web-Development-Foundation Exam Actual Questions & Explanations

 • Focused coverage: aligned to Web Design and Development Fundamentals, HTML Structure and Implementation, and CSS Styling and Layout so you study what matters most.

-Visit the exam page to download the PDF, Online Practice Test, or get a bundle discount for both formats: WGU Web Development Foundation (NVO1).
+Visit the exam page to download the PDF, Online Practice Test, or get a Bundle Discount offer for both formats: WGU Web Development Foundation (NVO1).

 Frequently Asked Questions

-What topics carry the most weight on the WGU Web Development Foundation exam?
+Which topics carry the most weight on the Web Development Foundation exam?

 Question No. 1